kid-yP/airbnb-clone-project/README.md

 DevOps Engineers	Set up and maintain deployment pipelines, manage server infrastructure and hosting, ensure continuous integration and delivery (CI/CD).
 Product Owner	Gather requirements, define and prioritize features, provide user perspective and feedback, and represent stakeholders.
 Scrum Master	Facilitate agile ceremonies (stand-ups, sprints), remove team blockers, promote collaboration, and ensure the team follows agile practices.

+🧩 UI Component Patterns
+To build a consistent, scalable interface, we’ll plan for reusable components.
+These core building blocks ensure a unified look and simplify future updates.

+Navbar
+Includes logo, search bar, user account navigation

+Responsive layout with mobile-friendly hamburger menu

+Property Card
+Displays property image, price, location, and rating

+Option to “favorite” a listing

+Fits cleanly in a responsive grid layout

+Footer
+Contains key links (About, Help, etc.)

+Social media icons

+Company info and copyright

+>All components are designed to be modular, accessible, and easy to extend or customize.
+The goal is to promote maintainability and consistency across all pages.